Molise: Economy

+Tourism

+Molise has many small and picturesque villages.
+Four of them have been selected by I Borghi più belli d'Italia ('The most beautiful villages of Italy'), a non-profit private association of small Italian towns of strong historical and artistic interest, founded on the initiative of the Tourism Council of the National Association of Italian Municipalities.

+Transport

+The region doesn't have its own airport.
+However, other airports such as Abruzzo Airport, Bari Airport, Naples International Airport and Rome Fiumicino Airport are also used by air travellers from the region.

 Demographics

-The density of the population in Molise is well below the national average.
-In 2008, Molise registered 72.3 inhabitants per km2, compared to a national figure of 198.8.
+The density of the population in Molise is well below the national average, at 64.5 inhabitants per km2, compared to a national figure of 195.1.
 The region is subdivided into two provinces: Campobasso and Isernia, which together cover 1.5% of Italy's territory and less than 1% of its population.
 The larger province in terms of area is Campobasso at 2,909 km2, while the smaller is Isernia at 1,529 km2.
 The province of Campobasso is the more densely populated of the two provinces, with 79.4 inhabitants per km2, whereas Isernia registers 58.9 inhabitants per km2.
-At the end of 2008 the most populous towns were Campobasso (51,247 inhabitants), Termoli (32,420) and Isernia (21,811).
+As of 2025, the 3 largest municipalities by population are Campobasso at 47,519, Termoli at 31,858 and Isernia at 20,616.

 In the period 1951–71, large-scale emigration to other countries of the European Union, to other parts of Italy and overseas led to a significant decline in the population of Molise.
 Negative net migration persisted until 1981.
 Large-scale emigration has caused many of the smaller towns and villages to lose over 60% of their population, while only a small number of larger towns have recorded significant gains.
 From 1982 to 1994, net migration has been positive, then followed by a negative trend until 2001.
-Between 1991 (330,900 inhabitants) and 2001 (320,601 inhabitants), the population of the region decreased by 3.1%; since 2001 the population remained stable.
+Between 2011 and 2021, the population decreased by 6.9%.

-The region is home to two main ethnic minorities: the Molisan Croats (20,000 people who speak an old Dalmatian dialect of Croatian alongside Italian), and those who speak the "arbereshe" dialect of Albanian in five towns of "basso Molise" in the province of Campobasso.
+The region is home to two main ethnic minorities: the Molisan Croats (20,000 people who speak an old Dalmatian dialect of Croatian alongside Italian), and those who speak the Arbëresh dialect of Albanian in five towns of "basso Molise" in the province of Campobasso.